 Hei Verden's collects funds in Norwegian primary schools and through contributions from Norad, support members and local businesses.

-Behind the award ceremony for Impande is the foundation Children of Earth, which was established on the North Cape by the author and friend of children Simon Flem Devold from Ålesund.
-This year's award is number 33 in the series.
+Behind the award ceremony is the Children of the Earth foundation, which was established on the North Cape by the writer and journalist Simon Flem Devold from Ålesund.
+This year's award is the 34th in a row.